osuosl/osuosl-pelican/content/services/services_powerdev.rst

 source projects on the `Power Architecture`_ platform and in a `PowerLinux`_ environment.
 These shared systems are intended for functional development and testing work, but are not ideal for performance testing.
-Developers looking for assistance can go to the `Linux on IBM Power Systems Developer`_ portal or IBM Portal for OpenPOWER.
+Developers looking for assistance can go to the `Linux on IBM Power Systems Developer`_ portal or `IBM Portal for OpenPOWER`_.

 .. _Power Architecture: http://en.wikipedia.org/wiki/Power_Architecture
 .. _PowerLinux: http://en.wikipedia.org/wiki/PowerLinux
 .. _Linux on IBM Power Systems Developer: https://developer.ibm.com/linuxonpower/
+.. _IBM Portal for OpenPOWER: https://www-355.ibm.com/systems/power/openpower/

 We offer POWER8 big or little endian instances running on KVM and providing access via OpenStack's API and GUI interface.
 The POWER8 instances offer much